opensearch-project/documentation-website/_benchmark/user-guide/installing-benchmark.md

 Some OpenSearch Benchmark functionality is unavailable when you run OpenSearch Benchmark in a Docker container.
 Specifically, the following restrictions apply:

-- OpenSearch Benchmark cannot distribute load from multiple hosts, such as load worker coordinator hosts.
+- OpenSearch Benchmark cannot distribute load from multiple hosts, such as worker IPs.
 - OpenSearch Benchmark cannot provision OpenSearch nodes and can only run tests on previously existing clusters.
 You can only invoke OpenSearch Benchmark commands using the `benchmark-only` pipeline.

 ### Pulling the Docker images